tuhuynh27/jiny/docs/src/guide/basic/httpresponse.md

 ## Normal Response

-This will respond with HTTP status 200:
+This will respond with HTTP status 200 with body content: `Hello World`:

 ```java
 HttpResponse.of("Hello World!");